ChnMasterOG/tp78_v2/README-EN.md

         3. Modify the BLE parameters to update latency, and reduce power consumption by 1~2mW at BLE mode.

         4. Fix some errors message generated when using the modtrack via tool.

+- V2.1.12

+        1. Modify the auto_mouse function.
+When the auto_mouse function is turned on, the keyboard will switch to the second level during the movement of the trackpoint.
+(In the previously version, only the left and right arrow keys were switched)

+        2. Add the KEY_TP_MAP_SCROLL key (corresponding to via TP Map Scroll key).
+When pressed this key, the trackpoint moves in the Y direction and changes to move in the Z direction.
+Pressing it again cancels the movement.

+        3. Add a function to reduce the brightness of the OLED screen when in idle state.